ProgMiner/ipscanner/README.md

 A simple IPv4 address scanner

 ## Using
-Run `ipscanner -h` for all available arguments.
+Run `ipscanner -h` for all available options.

 ## Building
-Simply run `make` in root of project.
+Just run a `make` in root of project.